Privacy and your personal information.

 Where we are engaged on a ‘Tenant Find Only’ basis, we will disclose to both parties (landlord and tenant), the personal information and contact details for the other party so you may contact one another to manage the tenancy directly yourselves.

-We may also share your data for the purposes of debt recovery.
-Or if we are compelled to do so my any other law, regulation or legislation.
+We may also share your data for the purposes of debt recovery, dispute resolution, legal action or if we are compelled to do so by any other law, regulation, or legislation.

-You can ask us to stop sending you property alerts by clicking ‘unsubscribe’ at the bottom of any of our marketing emails or email firstname.lastname@example.org if you no longer want us to contact you.
+How to unsubscribe?
+You can ask us to stop emailing by clicking ‘unsubscribe’ at the bottom of any of our marketing emails or email firstname.lastname@example.org if you no longer want us to contact you.
 Requests will be processed promptly and usually within 7 days.

 - Right of Access – if you would like a copy of the information we hold, you are welcome to request the same at any time.
 We will normally provide the information free of charge and within one month of the request.
 If we feel your request is manifestly unfounded or excessive then we may charge a reasonable fee and/or if your request is complex or numerous requests are made then we can extend the timescale by a further two months.
 If we refuse to comply, we will explain why and give you the details of the supervisory body you can complain to.